 The Tandoori Veg Platter pairs beautifully with Indian bread like naans and chapatis.
 Or serve them with some masala fries or saucy masala chips.

-If you don’t want to go the authentic route, serving them with this Healthy Garlic Bread (or its Garlic Bread with Regular Sliced Bread alternative) is also super yummy!
-You can also serve this with some Peanut Butter Rice for extra richness, or my Blue Rice for something pretty!
+If you don’t want to go the authentic route, you can also serve this with some Peanut Butter Rice for extra richness, or my Blue Rice for something pretty!

 Storage and Meal Prep Instructions